tiprankstipranks

 HDV Summary

-The iShares Core High Dividend ETF (HDV) is built to track the Morningstar Dividend Yield Focus Index, which focuses on U.S. companies that pay relatively high and steady dividends.
-It holds many large, well-known names such as Exxon Mobil, Chevron, Johnson & Johnson, Procter & Gamble, and Coca-Cola, spread across sectors like energy, healthcare, and consumer goods.
-Someone might invest in HDV to seek regular income from dividends while still staying diversified across many solid companies.
-A key risk is that dividend-paying stocks can still fall in price and will go up and down with the overall stock market.
+The iShares Core High Dividend ETF (HDV) tracks the Morningstar Dividend Yield Focus Index and invests mainly in large U.S. companies that pay relatively high and steady dividends.
+Its holdings include well-known names like Exxon Mobil, Chevron, Johnson & Johnson, Procter & Gamble, and Coca-Cola, spread across sectors such as energy, health care, consumer goods, and utilities.
+Someone might consider HDV for regular income and broad diversification across many stable, established businesses.
+A key risk is that the fund is heavily focused on dividend-paying stocks, which can still fall in value and go up and down with the overall stock market.

 How much will it cost me?The iShares Core High Dividend ETF (HDV) has an expense ratio of 0.08%, which means you’ll pay $0.80 per year for every $1,000 invested.
 This is lower than average because HDV is passively managed, tracking an index rather than relying on active stock picking.